UwULang/uwulang/uwulang.md

 ### Random (🥴)

-Returns a random short (up to 128) and stores it in the current cell
+Returns a random short (up to 128) and stores it in the current cell.
+Implementation of this is optional.

 ## Other Characters